-The process of deducing and analyzing the COG begins with the objective, followed by a consideration of the critical factors.
-Critical factors are those forces, resources, or conditions that are essential to achieve an objective - termed critical strengths if sufficient, or critical weaknesses if deficient.
+The process of deducing and analyzing a COG begins with the objective, followed by a consideration of the critical factors.
+Critical factors are those forces, resources, or conditions that are essential to achieve an objective - termed by Vego as critical strengths if sufficient, or critical weaknesses if deficient.
 From the list of critical strengths, the most central strength for achieving the stated objective is then identified as the COG.
-Once the COG has been identified, one then determines its critical capabilities (CCs) and associated critical requirements (CRs)

-that enable the COG to function.
-To defeat a COG efficiently and avoid costly attritional warfare one "attacks" those CRs that are identified as critical vulnerabilities (CVs), or those CRs susceptible to direct attack.
-If done well, this indirect method of attacking the COG may hasten enemy culmination, when the adversary can no longer continue offensive operations (offensive culmination) or even defend itself (defensive culmination), making the adversary objective unobtainable with the forces at hand.
-For obvious reasons then, one must also protect one's own COG, CCs, and CRs.
+Joint Doctrine uses the terms critical capabilities "CCs" (abilities needed to accomplish an objective) and critical requirements "CRs" (resources needed to satisfy or fulfill the critical requirements) and the COG is identified as the CR that is optimally suited or situated for accomplishing an objective.
+Different COGs exist at the strategic, operational, and tactical levels of war.
+Operations are designed to defeat enemy COGs while protecting friendly COGs.
+Enemy COGs may be defeated directly if friendly COGs are sufficiently positioned or resourced to overwhelm enemy COGs.
+Otherwise, an indirect method is used to avoid costly attritional warfare by attacking enemy CRs associated with an enemy COG that are identified as vulnerable to attack.
+These are identified in Joint Doctrine as critical vulnerabilities "CVs".
+If done well, this indirect method of attacking the enemy COG may hasten enemy culmination, when the adversary can no longer continue offensive operations (offensive culmination) or even defend itself (defensive culmination), making the adversary objective unobtainable with the forces at hand.
+For obvious reasons then, one must also protect one's own COGs while actively working to weaken, mitigate, or destroy enemy COGs.

-The following readings provide an in-depth look into the many elements of operations, and will specifically strengthen the reader's understanding of COG and the processes of deducing and analyzing one.
-During this session, students will develop a working definition of the COG, identify Japanese and Allied operational objectives, and deduce enemy and friendly COGs.
-Once the COGs have been identified, students will be tasked to deconstruct the enemy COG.
-This deconstruction, along with an understanding of friendly and likely enemy objectives, and an analysis of the theater geometry, friendly and enemy operational factors, and operational functions, all set the stage for assembling all the elements together into a coherent and sound operation in the subsequent session.
+The following readings provide an in-depth look into the many elements of major operations and campaigns and will specifically strengthen the reader's understanding of the center of gravity concept, as well as the processes used to deduce and analyze COGs.
+During this session, students will develop a working definition of Center of Gravity, identify Japanese and Allied operational objectives, and deduce enemy and friendly operational COGs.
+Once the COGs have been identified, students will be tasked to deconstruct the main enemy operational COG.
+This deconstruction, along with an understanding of friendly and likely enemy objectives, and an analysis of the theater geometry, friendly and enemy operational factors, and operational functions, all set the stage for assembling all the elements together into a coherent and sound operational design in the subsequent session.